Data Processing Agreement

 - Page URLs and referrer URLs from website visitors

-- Browser, operating system, and device type information
+- Browser, operating system, and device type information (derived from user agent strings)

 - UTM campaign parameters

-- Session identifiers (random UUIDs, non-persistent)
+- Session identifiers (random UUIDs, non-persistent, cleared when the browser tab closes)

 - Timestamps and session duration data